gatsbyjs/gatsby/docs/tutorial/authentication-tutorial.md

 title: Making a Site with User Authentication
 ---

-Sometimes, you need to create a site with gated content, available only to authenticated users.
-Using Gatsby, you may achieve this using the concept of [client-only routes](/docs/building-apps-with-gatsby/#client-only-routes), to define which pages a user can view only after logging in.
+Sometimes, you need to create a site with gated content, restricted to only authenticated users.
+Using Gatsby, you may achieve this using the concept of [client-only routes](/docs/client-only-routes-and-user-authentication/), to define which pages a user can view only after logging in.

 ## Prerequisites